esmero/archipelago-documentation/docs/inthewild.md

 - Empire Archival Discovery Cooperative (EADC)
    - _Supported by the Southeastern New York Library Resources Council (SENYLRC)_

-- Projects in-development with shy (yet still bold) partners:
-   - Multi-institutional statewide repository
-      - _*migration to Archipelago to be completed late 2021/early 2022_

-   - Public Library System Digital Collections
-      - _*migration to Archipelago beginning mid-2021_

-   - College and University Digital Collections
-      - _*Group of institutions; in process of migrating from various other repository platforms to Archipelago beginning 2021_

 ---

 Thank you for reading!
 Please contact us on our [Archipelago Commons Google Group](https://groups.google.com/forum/#!forum/archipelago-commons) with any questions or feedback.